Haberdashers' Boys' School: 1825–1874

 In 1825, the school erected new buildings on the site.
 The schoolmaster at this time was himself a former pupil of the school and a liveryman of the company.
 The company increased the school's allowance by £4 and expanded the school's collection of books.
 Regular examinations were conducted, with prizes provided for exceptional performance.

 In the early days of the school, the chaplain and the schoolmaster both taught but had separate roles.
-However, in 1830, the school chaplain was dismissed following scandalous behavior with a servant-girl.
+However, in 1830, the school chaplain was dismissed following scandalous behaviour with a servant-girl.
 The school was temporarily closed, and when it re-opened in 1831, J. L. Turner was elected to take both roles and given a salary of £700, from which he had to pay for all costs of the school's management.
 He was forbidden to take pupils from paying parents.
 The school replaced the former reading, writing, and arithmetic curriculum with Latin (having removed it in 1738), geography, grammar, accounting, and mathematics.
 By the end of the year, Turner revealed he had spent £748, which exceeded his salary.
 However, the company committee was satisfied that the significant improvement in the boys' education merited an increase in funding to £800 per year.
 At this point, the school conducted examinations on a biannual basis.

 In 1849, F. W. Mortimer, headmaster of the City of London School, criticized some of the textbooks used and the teaching of Latin, which he thought would be better replaced by French.
 In 1858, Thomas Grose, who conducted the school's examinations, echoed Mortimer's earlier criticisms of the study of Latin and repeated his suggestion that the school should teach French instead.
 In addition, he also recommended the introduction of geometry, business studies, trigonometry, mechanics, and natural philosophy to the curriculum.
 The schoolmaster at this time, Mr. Carterfield, resisted these suggestions.
 However, growing dissatisfaction among the school's older pupils led to his resignation later that year.
 A. Jones became headmaster, as the title had become known.
 In 1868, inhabitants of the surrounding area petitioned the school to accept the sons of parishioners as pupils.

 In 1874, though not directly related to this school, two new schools, one for boys and one for girls, were set up in Hatcham, South London.
 They were known as the Haberdashers' Hatcham Schools until 1991, when the two were combined as Haberdashers' Hatcham College, now a state-funded academy.